Best Prenatal Vitamins for Men and Women in 2023

 beli-prenatal-vitamins

 Prenatal vitamins have come a long way since doctors began advising women to bump up their folic acid intake some 50 years ago.
 Today’s prenatal vitamin is a specialized blend of nutrients designed to supplement your nutrition to support your fertility health, your growing baby, and see you all the way through to the postpartum stage.
 And they aren’t just limited to women.
 We know that a man’s health in the three to four months prior to conception has a direct effect on his partner’s pregnancy and the lifelong health of their baby, and that the most common cause of deficiencies in a man’s health is a lack of specific nutrients.
-Prenatal vitamins for men include ingredients to support sperm health for a greater chance of a healthy conception and baby, and they’re an easy way to help men feel involved in preconception care.
+Prenatal vitamins for men include ingredients to support sperm health to support a healthy conception and baby, and they’re an easy way to help men feel involved in preconception care.

 But here’s the catch–not all prenatal vitamins are equal.
 Some aren’t manufactured in FDA-registered and cGMP-certified facilities, which means you’re taking a big risk in quality, purity, consistency, and overall product safety.
 Some use inferior ingredients, insufficient amounts, or skip important nutrients altogether (choline is a big one!).
 That means your prenatal vitamin may not be doing its one job of supporting your fertility health and your growing baby–and that’s a problem.
 For hopeful moms-to-be, a good prenatal vitamin delivers a steady stream of nutrients that promote egg quality and balance hormones, among other benefits.
 For dads-to-be, they have the specialized nutrition men need for optimal sperm health across all parameters: